adaltas/node-each/README.md

   Close the scheduler.
 No further items is allowed to register with `call`, or an error is thrown.
 It returns a promise which resolve once all previously scheduled items resolved.
 When `end` is called and each is in paused state, all paused items are resolved with `undefined` or an error if any.
   Available options:
   - `error`
     Reject the returned promise and every registered items which is not yet executed with an error.
-In `relax` mode, only the returned promise is rejected with an error.
+All scheduled items not yet executed are resolved with an error.
+In `relax` mode, only the promise returned by `end` is rejected with an error.
   - `force`
     Skip the execution of registered items which are not yet scheduled for execution.
 The items resolve with undefined or the value associated with the error option.
 - `options`